Prem19/AI-102/README.md

  https://learn.microsoft.com/en-us/training/paths/process-translate-text-azure-cognitive-services/

+## Analyze text
+-> Retrieve and process key phrases

+-> Retrieve and process entities

+-> Retrieve and process sentiment

+-> Detect the language used in text

+-> Detect personally identifiable information (PII)

+ ## Process speech
+-> Implement and customize text-to-speech

+-> Implement and customize speech-to-text

+-> Improve text-to-speech by using SSML and Custom Neural Voice

+-> Improve speech-to-text by using phrase lists and Custom Speech

+-> Implement intent recognition

+-> Implement keyword recognition

+ ## Translate language
+-> Translate text and documents by using the Translator service

+-> Implement custom translation, including training, improving, and publishing a custom model

+-> Translate speech-to-speech by using the Speech service

+-> Translate speech-to-text by using the Speech service

+-> Translate to multiple languages simultaneously

+ ## Build and manage a language understanding model
+-> Create intents and add utterances

+-> Create entities

+-> Train evaluate, deploy, and test a language understanding model

+-> Optimize a Language Understanding (LUIS) model

+-> Integrate multiple language service models by using Orchestrator

+-> Import and export language understanding models

+ ## Create a question answering solution
+-> Create a question answering project

+-> Add question-and-answer pairs manually

+-> Import sources

+-> Train and test a knowledge base

+-> Publish a knowledge base

+-> Create a multi-turn conversation

+-> Add alternate phrasing

+-> Add chit-chat to a knowledge base

+-> Export a knowledge base

+-> Create a multi-language question answering solution

+-> Create a multi-domain question answering solution

+-> Use metadata for question-and-answer pairs

  ## Extract insights from text with the Language service

 The Language service is designed to help you extract information from text.
 It provides functionality that you can use for: